 Rwanda is a small landlocked country in East Africa bordered by the Democratic Republic of Congo (DRC) to the west, Tanzania to the east, Uganda to the north, and Burundi to the south.
-Rwanda has one of the highest population densities in Africa with a young, mostly rural population, estimated at 12.3 million.
-Rwanda’s political, social, and economic context was profoundly affected by the civil war in early 1990, and the genocide of 1994.
-Despite this, Rwanda has made significant progress towards economic prosperity and human development in the last two decades.
+Rwanda has one of the highest population densities in Africa with a young, mostly rural population, estimated at thirteen million (World Bank, 2020).
+Rwanda’s political, social, and economic reality is profoundly affected by the civil war in early 1990 and the genocide of 1994.
+Despite this, Rwanda has made significant progress towards economic prosperity and infrastructure development in the last two decades.

-Status of Children’s Rights
+Status of children’s rights